Environment

 Low humidity causing leaf tip desiccation

 Brown tips on Neon Pothos result from the same transpiration-excess mechanism as on other pothos cultivars.
 The leaf tips — the most distal points from the root water supply and those with the highest surface-area ratio — desiccate when ambient humidity is very low.
-On Neon Pothos, the brown-against-chartreuse contrast makes this cosmetic damage particularly visible even at early stages.
+On Neon Pothos, the brown-against-chartreuse contrast makes this cosmetic damage particularly visible even at early stages, often before it would be noticed at all on a darker-leaved houseplant.

 Fluoride accumulation at leaf tips from tap water